ksatirli/katacoda-scenarios/k8s-terraform-datadog/step14.md

 ---

-Please note that this step will remove the Kubernetes resources (namespace, deploymen,t and service), as well as any resources you created within Datadog as part of this workshop.
+Please note that this step will remove the Kubernetes resources (namespace, deployment, and service), as well as any resources you created within Datadog as part of this workshop.
 This includes a monitor, synthetic test, SLO, dashboard and a user).